casetext/locavore/README.md

 - `options.folder` (required) - the path to a folder containing folders of lambda functions.
 - `options.maxWorkers` - the maximum number of concurrent functions.
 Defaults to *cpu cores* * 2.
 - `options.maxPerProcess` - controls function-process [tenancy](#tenancy).
 Defaults to 1; make sure you [read and understand the caveats](#tenancy) before increasing this number.
+- `options.prefix` - a `RegExp` that matches a function name prefix.  `invoke()` strips the prefix from the supplied function name before comparing to known function names.
+Useful if you use prefix-based versioning.
 - `options.debug` - enable debug mode.
 In debug mode, locavore sets `maxWorkers` and `maxPerProcess` to 1, disables timeouts, and spawns a new worker process for each function invocation with `--debug-brk`.
 You must then connect a debugger to the process and resume execution.
 - `options.verbosity` - controls how much output goes to the console.
 Defaults to 4.
   [//]: # (github markdown sucks...)